|Application Due||March 15, 2022|

 Students will be enrolled in 12 credits of AFNR _0590, an International Agriculture, Food and Natural Resources “placeholder” course.
 This “placeholder” will transfer back to MU as the following courses graded on an A/F basis.

-- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources, AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM HUM 3000 Level (3 credits): Intercultural Communication.
+- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources, AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM ELEC 3000 Level (3 credits): Intercultural Leadership Development.

 - Internship credits: AFNR 4993 (3 credits): Internship in Agriculture, Food and Natural Resources